 While identity theft is far from a new concept, perpetrators who steal and impersonate another person's identity now have an expanded arsenal of tools at their disposal.
-Just as businesses have enhanced operations with the expansion of the internet and the introduction of artificial intelligence (AI), identity theft attackers have leveraged AI in diversifying and advancing their efforts.
+Just as businesses have enhanced operations with the expansion of the internet and the introduction of artificial intelligence (AI), identity theft attackers have increasingly leveraged generative AI to diversify and advance their efforts.

-According to Experian's 2022 Global Identity & Fraud Report, 70% of businesses reported growing concerns about fraud, and this number continues to rise as more business owners learn the dangers of identity fraud.
-AI-driven identity fraud attempts continue to increase, with bad actors using AI to craft fake identities, create convincing phishing content, and more to steal information and commit fraud.
+According to Experian's 2024 Global Identity & Fraud Report, 70% of businesses have growing concerns about the challenge of combating AI fraud, and this number continues to rise.
+Bad actors use AI to craft fake identities, create convincing phishing content, and more to steal information and commit fraud.
 As attackers continue using generative AI for identity theft, business owners should know the prevalent attacks and learn how to fortify their company's security measures.

 How can AI enhance identity theft attempts?